Martin Vengadesan

 Martin Prasad Vengadesan (born 3 May 1973) is a Malaysian writer, musician and former editor.

 He was news editor at The Star and associate editor at news portal Malaysiakini.

 He then moved to the Malaysian Communications and Multimedia Commission, simultaneously taking up a strategic communications role with Communications Minister Fahmi Fadzil.

-He has written three books and recorded five albums.
-He was also a trade union leader and founding member of Malaysia’s ruling party Parti Keadilan Rakyat.
+He has written four books and recorded five albums.
+He was also a trade union leader and a founding member of Malaysia’s ruling party Parti Keadilan Rakyat.

 Early life and education

-Vengadesan was born in Helsinki, Finland in 1973, the son of former diplomat Ambassador Dato’ Ramanathan Vengadesan.
+Vengadesan was born in Helsinki, Finland in 1973, the son of former diplomat Ambassador Dato’ Ramanathan Vengadesan and his wife Datin Christie Gonzales.
 He grew up in nine countries across four continents including the USSR, Japan, Laos, Belgium, Thailand, Mali, Senegal and the USA.

 He attended Sekolah Kebangsaan Sri Petaling, the British School of Brussels and the International School Bangkok.
-He then went to university at Virginia Tech, where he studied engineering and philosophy but did not complete a degree.
+He then went to university at Virginia Tech, where he studied engineering and philosophy.

 He returned to Malaysia to become an activist, journalist, musician and author.